Flutterwave/Node-v3/documentation/transactions.md

 ## View transaction timeline

-This section describes how view a Transaction Timeline.
+This section describes how to view a Transaction Timeline.

 ```javascript